puppylinux-woof-CE/frugalify/README.md

 1. It takes less space: the squashfs image containing the operating system is compressed.
 2. It's easier to install, update, inspect and repair: the operating system itself is just the kernel, the initramfs and a squashfs image; the savefile can be deleted to repair or reset the operating system, and backup is a matter of copying the savefile.
 3. It makes it possible to install multiple operating systems (say, different variants of Puppy) on the same partition.
+4. Applications start faster and the operating system feels more responsive, because the smaller, compressed form of applications is faster to read from the disk, or because it's much faster to read from RAM and `pfix=ram` is enabled.

 However, inability to perform a frugal installation is not a purely theoretical problem:
 1. Some non-x86 devices have boot loaders that don't support initramfs boot.